snap-adu-logo-color

 Aug 30, 2020 | 1 comment

-One of the most popular sustainable design practices that clients are interested in is greywater systems.
-These systems allow for the reuse of greywater (wastewater from sinks, showers, and laundry) for irrigation and other non-potable uses.
-While implementing a greywater system can take extra time and budget, some clients choose to add these systems according to their budget.
+One of the most popular sustainable practices is installing greywater systems.
+These systems reuse wastewater from sinks, showers, and laundry for irrigation and other non-potable uses.
+While adding a greywater system can increase costs, some clients choose this option based on their budget.

-Of course, sustainable design encompasses a wide range of practices, so no list can be considered complete.
-However, here are some of the main sustainable design considerations we take into account when designing ADUs:
+Sustainable design covers a broad range of practices, and no list can be exhaustive.
+Below are the key sustainable design strategies we consider when designing ADUs.

 Site Optimization